notqmail/notqmail.org/roadmap.md

         - Integrated tests, too (such as [swaks](https://jetmore.org/john/code/swaks/))
 - Discuss whether to keep maintaining an in-tree `CHANGES.md`
     - If yes, make PRs fail checks when we forget
-    - Eike: let's keep `CHANGES.md` for changes that are _not_ user-facing, e.g.
+    - Eike: let's keep `CHANGES.md` for changes that are user-facing, e.g.
         - autobuild workflow changes
         - information about _how_ we made it that isn't information about what's in there